bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

         $ wget https://bitcoincore.org/bin/bitcoin-core-22.0/SHA256SUMS
         $ wget https://bitcoincore.org/bin/bitcoin-core-22.0/bitcoin-22.0-x86_64-linux-gnu.tar.gz
         ```
-    Then drag the `~/bitcoin` folder to the Q1 APP USB.
+    Then drag the `~/bitcoin` folder to the <span class="qapp">Q1 APP</span> USB.
-7. Click on the USB drive icon to verify that it has the correct files.
+1. Click on the USB drive icon to verify that it has the correct files.
 The
-contents should look like this
+contents should look like this:
     ```
     apps
     glacier